 Everyone who had visited seemed to find the solution brilliant.
 Of course, an unknown budget is a certain risk some people are not willing to take.
 Especially when they’re in a rush.
 It’s difficult to change settled habits, and it will take some time.

 You finished construction just in time for the pandemic to hit, and you've been enjoying your new home for over two years now.
 Hand on heart, is the comfort really that good?

 All the expectations were successfully met.
 The large windows contribute to an open-air feeling, and the natural materials do not stifle the sensations as concrete or synthetic materials do.
-In the winter, a few kilograms of pellets are enough to maintain a pleasant temperature when the sun’s heat is not enough.
+In winter, a few kilograms of pellets are enough to maintain a pleasant temperature when the sun’s heat is not enough.
 The ventilation with heat recovery takes care of continuously renewing the air.

 Sleeping with closed windows is, therefore, more than possible and the house doesn’t get cold.
-Even in the summer, the ventilation does its job very well.
+Even in summer, the ventilation does its job very well.
 The house doesn’t overheat and, again, there is no need to open the windows at night and suffer outside noises.

 Are you happy to soon have Roberto and his family as neighbours? :-)